Guide on How To Embed a Survey in an Email Newsletter

 How to embed Google survey in an email

-The service is completely free, and the functionality is enough to conduct a full-fledged survey.
 Here’s a step-by-step plan of how to embed a Google survey in an email:

-Create your survey in Google forms
+Create your survey in Google Forms

 To set up a Google form, start by logging into your Google Drive account.
 Then, click on the “New” button in the top left corner.